Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **C.** Start the built-in browser from the bottom left start button.
 Go to [Nault Github releases](https://github.com/Nault/Nault/releases) and download the latest appImage for Linux.

+**If using Slax 9 (Debian 9) you are limited to [Nault 1.10.2 desktop app](https://github.com/Nault/Nault/releases/tag/v1.10.2) or you have to compile Nault from source code.**

 ![](/images/slax_download.png)

 **D.** Open a terminal (xterm).
 Also from the start button.